 Garibaldi Mating Season

 Learn about the unusual mating rituals of the bright-orange state marine fish of California, and watch a video of the male guarding its nest in the kelp tank.

 A diver collects urchins off a barren rock in an effort to give kelp the chance to return and support hundreds of animal species.

 One of the biggest threats to kelp forests is devastation from sea urchins, who will eat kelp uncontrollably if left unchecked.
 Because urchin predators, like lobsters, sea otters and sheephead, are on the decline in our area, urchins have been left to grow and reproduce with almost no limits to their numbers.
 As a consequence, many kelp forests have been turned into barren underwater landscapes by ravenous urchins.
-Through the Kelp Restoration and Monitoring Project, hundreds of thousands of urchins have been removed from these barrens, giving kelp the opportunity to come back, thrive and support over 800 species in each restored kelp forest.
+Through the Palos Verdes Kelp Restoration Project, hundreds of thousands of urchins have been removed from these barrens, giving kelp the opportunity to come back, thrive and support over 800 species in each restored kelp forest.